TheGoncaloSilva/bridge_server/README.md

 **Note:** Using the Ip Address `0.0.0.0` is not recommended, because it binds the server to all available addresses.
 So please use it just for experimentation.

-Then navigate to your personal `./client` folder and execute the following command for every client to be launched
+Navigate to your personal `./client` folder and execute the following command for every client to be launched

 ```bash
 python3 client.py --bind <ip_to_bind> --port <port_to_bind> --nick <client_name>